commercetools/merchant-center-application-kit/packages/application-shell/TEST_UTILS.md

 This test renders the `FirstName` component and then verifies that the name _"Sheldon"_ gets printed. _"Sheldon"_ is the name of our default user in tests.
 You can find the default test data [here](packages/application-shell/src/test-utils.js).

 We can make the test more robust by explicitly declaring the authenticated users first name.
-This ensures that the test keeps working even when the defaults change, and it also makes it easier to follow.
+This ensures the test keeps working even when the defaults change, and makes it easier to follow.

 ```jsx
 import { render } from '@commercetools-frontend/application-shell/test-utils';